 Healing Childhood Relational Trauma

-This workshop delves into childhood trauma that impacts current day life.
-Based on Senior Fellow Pia Mellody’s pioneering work in her book, Facing Codependence, Survivors I is our signature workshop.
-It is an essential component of The Meadows inpatient treatment program and is also open to interested individuals as a stand-alone workshop.
-In a safe supportive environment, Survivors I explores the origins that fuel self-defeating behaviors such as addictions, trauma, mood disorders, and troubling relationships.
-Childhood wounding up to age 18 is approached with compassion, and skills are taught in order to re-parent yourself.
-The primary focus of this workshop is processing and releasing the negative messages and emotions that were rooted in painful experiences from the past, allowing the freedom to embody your authentic self.
-We do this in three phases:
+In a safe, supportive environment, Survivors I explores the origins that fuel self-defeating behaviors such as addiction, trauma, mood disorders, and troubling relationships.
+Childhood wounding is approached with compassion, and new skills are taught in order to “re-parent” yourself.
+The primary focus of this workshop is processing and releasing the negative messages and emotions rooted in painful experiences from the past, allowing you to embody your authentic self and move forward in freedom.

-Debriefing Phase: Participants explore the less-than-nurturing and/or abusive recollected childhood experiences with a focus on the accompanying associated feelings and imprinted self-defeating patterns.
+Debriefing Phase – Participants explore the less-than-nurturing and/or abusive recollected childhood experiences with a focus on the accompanying associated feelings and imprinted messages, and consequent self-defeating patterns.

-Experiential Phase: Participants re-examine their childhood relationships in a safe and nurturing environment through the application of Pia Mellody’s techniques for addressing childhood relational trauma.
-This phase typically serves to release painful emotions, with participants beginning the process of reparenting the parts of themselves that have been shamed, neglected, or abandoned while reclaiming their rights and personal power.
+Experiential Phase – Participants re-examine their childhood relationships in a safe and nurturing environment through the application of Pia Mellody’s techniques for addressing childhood relational trauma.
+This phase typically serves to release painful emotions, with participants beginning the process of re-parenting the parts of themselves that have been shamed, neglected, or abandoned, and reclaiming their rights and personal power.